Explore state-of-the-art residence halls, dining options, student organizations, health

 status of his or her parents.

-A limited-access program is one where both program admission and registration in program
+A specialized admissions program is one where both program admission and registration

-classes are restricted to a certain number of students meeting pre-determined criteria.
+in program classes are restricted to a certain number of students meeting pre-determined

-This means that you are initially accepted into the university as a pre-major AND
+criteria.
+This means that you are initially accepted into the university as a pre-major

-then you must submit a supplemental application for consideration for acceptance into
+AND then you must submit a supplemental application for consideration for acceptance

-Limited-access status is justified where student demand exceeds available resources
+The specialized admissions status is justified where student demand exceeds available

-(student/faculty ratios, instructional facilities, equipment or specific accrediting
+resources (student/faculty ratios, instructional facilities, equipment or specific

-requirements) or students require minimum skills to be admitted into the program (such
+accrediting requirements) or students require minimum skills to be admitted into the

-as Music or PGA Golf Management).
-Limited-access programs have separate admissions
+program (such as Music or PGA Golf Management).
+Specialized admissions programs have

-processes and selection criteria.
-Not all students who meet the selection criteria
+separate admissions processes and selection criteria.
+Not all students who meet the

 All students admitted as freshmen or transfers must satisfy the foreign language admission